Taniec z gwiazdami season 12

 The 12th season of Taniec z Gwiazdami, the Polish edition of Dancing With the Stars, started on 5 September 2010 and ended on 28 November 2010.
 It was broadcast by TVN.
 Katarzyna Skrzynecka and Piotr Gąsowski continued as the hosts, and the judges were: Iwona Szymańska-Pavlović, Zbigniew Wodecki, Beata Tyszkiewicz and Piotr Galiński.

+On 28 November, Monika Pyrek and her partner Robert Rowiński were crowned the champions.